ankrisac/funk/README.md

 # Funk

-A header-only collections library for C++20 inspired by Rust
+A header-only minimalist collections & algorithms library for C++20 inspired by Rust, Linq & Haskell